Module 7.4: AKS Storage, Observability & Scaling

 # Verify KEDA pods are runningk get pods -n kube-system -l app.kubernetes.io/name=keda-operatorScaling Based on Azure Service Bus Queue Depth

-# ScaledObject: scale order-processor based on Service Bus queue depthapiVersion: keda.sh/v1alpha1kind: ScaledObjectmetadata: name: order-processor-scaler namespace: ordersspec: scaleTargetRef: name: order-processor pollingInterval: 15 cooldownPeriod: 120 minReplicaCount: 0 # Scale to zero when queue is empty! maxReplicaCount: 50 triggers: - type: azure-servicebus metadata: queueName: incoming-orders namespace: sb-prod-westeurope messageCount: "10" # 1 pod per 10 messages authenticationRef: name: servicebus-authThe messageCount: "10" means KEDA targets 1 pod for every 10 messages in the queue.
-If there are 250 messages, KEDA will scale to 25 replicas.
-When the queue drains to zero, KEDA scales the deployment down to 0 replicas, saving costs entirely.
+# ScaledObject: scale order-processor based on Service Bus queue depthapiVersion: keda.sh/v1alpha1kind: ScaledObjectmetadata: name: order-processor-scaler namespace: ordersspec: scaleTargetRef: name: order-processor pollingInterval: 15 cooldownPeriod: 120 minReplicaCount: 0 # Scale to zero when queue is empty! maxReplicaCount: 50 triggers: - type: azure-servicebus metadata: queueName: incoming-orders namespace: sb-prod-westeurope messageCount: "10" # 1 pod per 10 messages authenticationRef: name: servicebus-authIn this example, KEDA ensures there is 1 pod running for every 10 messages.
+A massive queue will quickly trigger a massive scale-out event.
+Even better, when the queue is entirely drained, KEDA will scale the deployment to 0, completely removing compute costs during idle periods.

 KEDA Authentication with Workload Identity

-# TriggerAuthentication using Workload IdentityapiVersion: keda.sh/v1alpha1kind: TriggerAuthenticationmetadata: name: servicebus-auth namespace: ordersspec: podIdentity: provider: azure-workload identityId: "<CLIENT_ID_OF_MANAGED_IDENTITY>"The managed identity needs the “Azure Service Bus Data Receiver” role on the Service Bus namespace to check queue metrics.
+# TriggerAuthentication using Workload IdentityapiVersion: keda.sh/v1alpha1kind: TriggerAuthenticationmetadata: name: servicebus-auth namespace: ordersspec: podIdentity: provider: azure-workload identityId: "<CLIENT_ID_OF_MANAGED_IDENTITY>"Scaling Based on Prometheus Metrics

 # Scale based on a custom Prometheus metricapiVersion: keda.sh/v1alpha1kind: ScaledObjectmetadata: name: api-gateway-scaler namespace: gatewayspec: scaleTargetRef: name: api-gateway pollingInterval: 30 cooldownPeriod: 180 minReplicaCount: 2 maxReplicaCount: 30 triggers: - type: prometheus metadata: serverAddress: "http://prometheus-server.monitoring:9090" metricName: http_requests_per_second query: "sum(rate(http_requests_total{service='api-gateway'}[2m]))" threshold: "100" # 1 pod per 100 requests/secKEDA Scaling Strategies Compared